 10) Berkely Castle

-Today the Berkely Castle is the 3rd oldest continuously occupied castle in England after the Tower of London and Windsor Castle.
+Today the medieval Berkely Castle is the 3rd oldest continuously occupied castle in England after the Tower of London and Windsor Castle.
 Additionally, it is the oldest surviving castle which is continuously owned and occupied by the same family.

 Enjoyed the above article?
 You may also enjoy Famous medieval buildings and their history